Tayi Tibble: Rangikura

 Tibble's second collection, Rangikura, was published in 2021.
-The poems are based in part on her own experiences growing up as a young Māori women, and many of the poems were written during the 2020 COVID-19 lockdown.
+The poems are based in part on her own experiences growing up as a young Māori woman, and many of the poems were written during the 2020 COVID-19 lockdown.
 She describes the book as being more personal than her first book, and as "pay[ing] tribute to modern Māori culture by using the humour, sexuality and friendship that encapsulates my generation".
 Reviewer Hamesh Wyatt, writing for the Otago Daily Times, described it as a "fiery new work" and an "immersive trip".
 Paula Green said in her review:

 In March 2022, Rangikura was shortlisted for the Mary and Peter Biggs Award for Poetry at the Ockham New Zealand Book Awards.
+In April 2024 it was published by Knopf in the United States, and by Penguin in the United Kingdom.
+The New York Times described it as a "coming-of-age narrative" with an "undercurrent of pride and defiance".

 Other work

 Tibble's work has been published in Pantograph Punch, The Spinoff, The Wireless, Sport and the anthology The Friday Poem: 100 New Zealand Poems (edited by Steve Braunias).
 In 2018 she read her poem "Hoki Mai" at an Anzac Day parade attended by 25,000 people in Wellington.

-In 2019 she joined Pantograph Punch as a staff writer. she also works as a publicity assistant for Victoria University Press and as an astrologist for Metro magazine.
+From 2019 to 2024 Tibble worked as a publicist at Te Herenga Waka University Press.
+In 2019 she joined Pantograph Punch as a staff writer.
+In 2022 she also worked as an astrologist for Metro magazine.
 She has previously worked at Toi Māori Aotearoa.

+She has been described by The New York Times as an "it girl" and style icon.
 In 2021 she appeared in the music video for Lorde's single Solar Power.
 Her poems were included in the show UPU presented at the Silo Theatre as part of the Auckland Arts Festival in 2020, and at the Kia Mau Festival in 2021.
+She received the award for best personal essay at the 2020 Voyager Media Awards for her essay "Ihumātao: Everyone was there, e hoa".

 In May 2022 Tibble headlined two events at the PEN World Voices festival on international and indigenous poetry.
+In July 2023 her poem "Creation Story" was published in The New Yorker; she is the fifth New Zealander and first Māori writer to have work published in the magazine.